FerrenF/Amazon-Review-Sentiment-Analysis-Pipeline/readme.md

 ## Labels

 Data is labelled on a scale of 1-5, similar to the star score used in the actual reviews.
-These real ratings, however, are not factored in the model.
+A label of '1' would represent a very negative sentiment.
+Conversely, a label of '5' would represent a very positive sentiment.
+These labels are not the same as the ratings given in the dataset, and these are not factored into the model.

 ## Methods